pboru700/rpi_zero_waveshare_weather_display/README.md

-# Weather Conditions Display with Waveshare 2,13inch e-Paper HAT screen
+# Weather Conditions Display with Waveshare 2,13inch e-Paper HAT screen for Raspberry Pi Zero 2 W

 ![](./pic/demo.jpeg)

 This Python script fetches weather conditions from specified sources and displays them on a Waveshare 2.13inch Touch e-Paper HAT screen along with additional images.
 It supports fetching data from Airly, and AQICN APIs.
+This have been tested on Raspberry Pi Zero 2 W.

 ## Prerequisites